 Most STIs can be treated successfully in pregnancy, but it is better if you are treated before you become pregnant.

-With some STIs such as Gonorrhoea or Chlamydia, you will not have any symptoms and they can cause infertility in women.
+With some STIs such as Gonorrhoea or Chlamydia, you may not have any symptoms and they can cause infertility in women.

-If you worry you have been at risk, or have symptoms, you can get free online advice, testing and treatment from your local specialist iCaSH clinics.
-Tests can be sent by post for chlamydia and for HIV.
+If you worry you have been at risk, or have symptoms, you can get free advice, testing and treatment from your local specialist iCaSH clinics.
+If you do not have any symptoms, you can request a home testing kit on the iCaSH website.
+STI advice is also available.

 You may already know you have a sexually transmitted infection (STI).
 It is important to talk to your midwife about your sexual health history.
 Some infections like herpes can come back.
 Letting your care team know this information will help them make sure they can give you the best care to keep you and your baby well.